-Description of Nonqualified Deferred Compensation Plans
+Description of Nongualified Deferred Compensation Plans

 From 1983 through 1989 executive officers and directors were eligible to participate in a salary/incentive deferral plan under which they could commit to defer a specific dollar amount of salary and/or incentive over a one to four year period and in return receive a fixed monthly annuity for 180 months beginning in the January after the person reaches age 65 (or subsequent retirement if elected by the participant).
-The amount of monthly annuity varied with the individual's age at the time the commitment to defer was made and prevailing interest rates at that time.
+The amount of monthly annuity varied with the individual's age and prevailing interest rates at the time the commitment to defer was made.
 Mr. DeLoach is the only officer currently with the Company who made contributions to this plan.
-Mr. DeLoach elected to commence payment in January following his retirement, and, under the terms of the plan, had he retired in 2010, his combined monthly payout based on his contributions would have been \$34,580 commencing in January 2011.
+Mr. DeLoach elected to commence payment in January following his retirement, and, under the terms of the plan, had he retired in 2012, his combined monthly payout based on his contributions would have been \$40,390 commencing in January 2013.
 The historical effective interest rates on the contributions made by Mr. DeLoach ranged from 9.6% to 17.1%, and the rates decreased to 7% effective January 1, 2010 when his payments (absent the election) would have otherwise commenced.

 In 1991, the Company implemented a new Deferred Compensation Plan for Corporate Officers.
 Each participant is eligible to make an irrevocable deferral election on an annual basis.
 The minimum deferral is \$5,000 and the maximum annual deferral is 50% of compensation (salary and/or incentive) earned during the year for which the deferral election is made.
 Deferrals are made monthly from salary and annually from incentive payments.
 The participants may elect to invest the deferred compensation in the Interest Account or the Stock Equivalent Account.
 Deferrals initially made into one account may not be subsequently changed to the other account.
 The Interest Account accumulates interest each year at a rate equal to the Merrill Lynch ten-year high quality bond index listed on the preceding December 15.
-For 2010, the interest rate was 6.27%.
+For 2012, the interest rate was 5.17%.
 Deferrals into the Stock Equivalent Account are converted into phantom stock equivalents as if Sonoco shares were actually purchased.
 Dividend credits are also credited to the Stock Equivalent Account as if shares were actually purchased.
 Payments from these plans are made annually after separation from service.
 For amounts deferred prior to January 1, 2006, participants could select payment schedules for periods of one to 15 years.
 For deferrals after January 1, 2006, the payment period was changed to one, three or five years.
 Under IRC Section 409A, payments of amounts that were deferred after December 31, 2004, are subject to a minimum six month delay after separation from service with the Company.
-None of the NEOs made a deferral into this plan in 2010.
+None of the NEOs made a deferral into this plan in 2012.

-The NEOs, as well as other employees, participate in the 401(k) Restoration component of the Omnibus Benefit Restoration Plan, which keeps employees whole with respect to company contributions to the Sonoco Savings Plan that are limited by the IRC.
-Company contributions to the 401(k) Restoration component and the Sonoco Savings Plan were reinstated effective January 1, 2010 after being suspended effective May 31, 2009.
-Mr. DeLoach, Mr. Hupfer, Mr. Sanders and Mr. Fuller also participate in the DB SERP Benefit and Pension Restoration Benefit components of the Omnibus Benefit Restoration Plan.
-Those amounts are shown in the "Pension Benefits" table, beginning on page 43.
+The NEOs, as well as other employees, participate in the Defined Contribution Restoration component of the Omnibus Benefit Restoration Plan, which keeps employees whole with respect to company contributions to the Sonoco Savings Plan that are limited by the IRC.
+Mr. DeLoach and Mr. Sanders also participate in the DB SERP Benefit and Pension Restoration Benefit components of the Omnibus Benefit Restoration Plan.
+Mr. Sauders and Mr. Colyer also participate in the Pension Restoration Benefit component of the Omnibus Benefit Restoration Plan.
+Those amounts are shown in the "2012 Pension Benefits" table, beginning on page 46.